gmarland/lawnmower/README.md

 Each tag described starts with lm, such as <lm-div></lm-div> and try to be analogous to their HTML counterpart when rendered into 3D.

-Documentation for all the available tasks can be located in the <a href="https://github.com/gmarland/lawnmower/wiki" target="_blank">Wiki</a>
+Documentation for all the available tags can be located in the <a href="https://github.com/gmarland/lawnmower/wiki" target="_blank">Wiki</a>

 ## Installation